1. Home

 How to edit repeated tasks.

-Cancel repeated task
+Cancel task repetiton

-How to cancel repeated task.
+How to cancel task repetition.

-How to cancel repeated tasks.
+How to cancel task repetition.

-Examples of repeated tasks
+Mutual blocking of repeated tasks

 • Task is repeated ten times and then terminated